Adult Classes

 Open, no prereqs.

-Students must be able to invert and execute a knee hook from the mat without help, execute a windmill hip key from the ground, execute a foot lock in the air without help, and must be able to climb at least six feet in the air and descend with control.
+Students must be able to get to an inversion (by any method) and execute a knee hook from the mat without help, execute a windmill hip key from the ground, execute a foot lock in the air without help, and must be able to climb at least halfway up the fabric (using any climb) and descend with control.
+Students should be working on their inversion in the air, even if they aren’t able to execute it yet.
+Students must be familiar with a range of skills on the fabric, including different types of climbs and poses.

-Students must be able to invert in the air without help consistently throughout class; stay in the air and perform a short sequence of four or more moves; and be familiar with a range of skills on the fabric, including hip keys in the air, windmill descent, single star drop, salto drop, 360 drop, and cross-back straddle.
+Students must be able to invert in the air multiple times before coming down without help consistently throughout class; stay in the air and perform a short sequence of four or more moves; and be familiar with a range of skills on the fabric, including hip keys in the air, windmill descent, belay, double star drop, salto drop, 360 drop, and inversions in cross-back straddle.
+Students must also be familiar with the basics of same versus opposite side wraps and the concept of slack drops.
+Students must also be able to execute a 20-second hang from their arms on a fabric.